Switch-Bros/NRO-Forwarder/README.md

 On other forwarder programs, I experienced graphic issues in the forwarders due to the way they converted the icon files, this program fixes those issues and converts them properly for you.

-## PlayLogPolicy
+## PlayLogPolicy & PlayLogQueryCapability
-Included control.nacp - modifies the PlayLogPolicy flag (0x3037) which is now set to 0x02.
-This fixes icons displayed in Tinfoil, also this allows some forwaders that were not showing up when installed via Tinwoo to now show up properly PlayLogQueryCapability (0x3210) is also set to 0x02 (Allow all titles).
+Included control.nacp - modifies the PlayLogPolicy flag (0x3037) which is now set to 0x02 (Return None).
+PlayLogQueryCapability (0x3210) is also set to 0x02 (Allow all titles).
+This allows some forwaders that were not showing up when installed via Tinwoo to now show up properly.

 ## Alternatives to this program
 [NSP Fprwarder Generator](https://nsp-forwarder-git-fork-masagrator-main-tootallteam.vercel.app/)